Ricochets on Asteroids II: Sensitivity of laboratory experiments of low velocity grazing impacts on substrate grain size

 For each of the four substrates we filmed three impact experiments.
 Each impact was filmed simultaneously in high speed using Krontech Chronos 1.4 high speed cameras pointed in two directions.
 The first camera filmed a side view in the plane of the pendulum arm (xz-plane).
 Videos filmed from this direction were recorded at a frame rate of 3030 frames per second.
 Figure \ref{fig:ejecta} shows snapshots from this camera view about 66 ms after impact for each substrate.
 A second high speed camera was used to film the projectile impact in the substrate surface plane (xy-plane).
 The pendulum arm makes it impossible to directly film an overhead view of the impact.
 Instead, the camera is positioned at a $45\degree$ angle relative to horizontal and positioned at a height that allows most of the tray length to be visible in each video frame.
 The videos from this elevated view were recorded at a frame rate of 2600 frames per second.
 Figure \ref{fig:setup_cartoon} shows a cartoon of the experimental setup and camera positions.
 All experiments have approximately the same impact velocity and impact angle.
 The exact values of impact angles and velocities for each experiment are measured from the high speed videos and are listed in Table \ref{tab:video_list}.
 Froude numbers (Equation \ref{eqn:Fr}) computed using the impact velocity for these experiments are also listed in Table \ref{tab:video_list}.
 These videos are used to track the position and spin of the marble as detailed in Section \ref{sec:data}.

 Before each impact experiment, the substrate is disturbed to reduce local porosity or compaction variations in the substrate, especially near the initial impact site.
 We disturb both sands with a rake of nails spaced one cm apart.
 The rake is run through the length of the substrate tray and the surface is leveled taking care not to compact the sand.
-The larger grain size of the gravel made this rake ineffective.
-Instead a nail punch was used to mix the gravel in the tray and then we leveled the surface without pushing down to avoid compaction.
+The larger grain size of the gravel made this raking technique ineffective.
+Instead a nail punch was used to disturb the gravel in the tray which then had its surface leveled without pushing down to avoid compaction.